igorFrotte/igorFrotte/README.md

 ## I'm a Software Engineer from Brazil !
 - 🤝 I'm looking for a job opportunity
-- ✍ I’m currently working on my portfolio
+- ✍ I'm currently working on my portfolio
-- 🌱 I graduated from Driven Education
+- 🌱 I'm a graduate of Driven Education
 - 💬 Ask me about ...
 Anything
 - 😄 Pronouns: He/Him